Plural noun rules worksheets

 This skill runs from 1st grade through 3rd grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

 Plural means more than one, and most nouns show it with a simple -s: one cat, two cats.
-Words that end in a hissing sound (box, bus, dish) need -es so the ending can be heard.
-First graders pick the correctly built plural with a number word as their clue.
+Words that end in a hissing sound (box, bus, dish) need -es, and first graders pick the right plural with a number word as their clue.

 Making a noun plural usually means adding -s, but some endings change the rule: fox becomes foxes, bench becomes benches, baby becomes babies.
-Second graders learn the -s and -es patterns and start noticing which ending a word needs by listening for the extra syllable.
+Second graders learn the -s and -es patterns and start noticing which ending a word needs.

-Plural spelling follows patterns: add -s for most nouns, -es after x, ch, sh, and s sounds, -ies for consonant + y words, and -ves for many f words (leaf, wolf, shelf).
-Third graders work across all the families and learn to catch the classic misspellings like foxs and babys.
+Plural spelling follows patterns: add -s for most nouns, -es after x, ch, sh, and s sounds, -ies for consonant + y words, and -ves for many f words.
+Third graders work across all the families and catch misspellings like foxs and babys.